About Me

 The adaptive optics technology is constantly being improved, and is essential for ground based instruments that are searching for exoplanets.

-I am working on the upgrade of the Gemini Planet Imager's (GPI) wavefront sensor.
+I worked on the upgrade of the Gemini Planet Imager's (GPI) wavefront sensor.
 The upgrade involves building and testing a pyramid wavefront sensor.

-I have built the test source unit (TSU) for the wavefront sensor, which will allow us to test for the system's alignment.
+I have built the test source unit (TSU) for the wavefront sensor, which allowed us to test for the system's alignment.

 I have also tested the wavefront sensor's detector, an EMCCD camera - checking for its noise contributors and overall functionality.
-GPI 2.0 will be assembled and installed at Gemini North.
+GPI 2.0 will be installed at Gemini North.

 These upgrades will allow us to find new exoplanets and to obtain high quality data on already known planets.